bhavjitChauhan/Simple-Elements/docs/index.md

 The `Button` element has no unique parameters or methods.

 ### Slider
-A simple slider that excecutes a function when the thumb is dragged or when certain keys are pressed.
+A simple slider that executes a function when the thumb is dragged or when certain keys are pressed.
 Below is the slider's default config.
 ```javascript
 config.slider = {
     w: 100,